stinodego/poetry-guide/README.md

 pyenv is a great tool for managing different base Python versions.
 This comes in handy when you need different versions for different projects.
 For example, one project might run on Databricks, and you'll want to emulate the Databricks runtime using Python 3.8.10.
 On another project, you might want to use the latest Python version. pyenv helps you do this.

 Start by installing pyenv.
-For MacOs, I recommend [using Homebrew](https://github.com/pyenv/pyenv#homebrew-in-macos).
+For macOS, I recommend [using Homebrew](https://github.com/pyenv/pyenv#homebrew-in-macos).
 For Linux, I recommend [using the installer](https://github.com/pyenv/pyenv-installer#install):

 ```bash
 curl https://pyenv.run | bash